srinidhii101/Book-It/README.md

         http://bluenose.cs.dal.ca:35826/checkout

-        Since both the services are interlinked.Therefore, these both services cover the three features of the application which are Payment System, Receipt Generation and Email System which were presented during the Project Proposal.
+        Since both the services are interlinked.Therefore, these both services cover the three features of the application which are Payment System, Receipt Generation and Email System which were presented during the Project Proposal.To use the payment system, a user must be logged in to the application.

 **2.**  **Libraries Used**